top of page

 Teaching at JPA

 We recruit professional, dedicated teachers with a strong work ethic.
 Teachers should have a minimum of a BA and teaching certificate and/or relevant experience.
+We offer a competitive salary and generous benefits package commensurate with qualifications and experience.

 By joining JPA, you'll become part of a team dedicated to forging a new future for Cambodian children.
 Our talented and motivated students strive each day to make a better future for themselves, their families, and their country.
 They deserve passionate and committed teachers to help them realize their potential.